-Your insurance is not void on the point of being charged by any enforcement office such as the DVLA or the Police but at the point that the modification has been made.
+Your insurance is not void on the point of being charged by any enforcement officer such as the DVLA or the Police but at the point that the modification has been made.
 This means you will have been paying for something not worth the paper it's been written on.

-Driving without insurance is illegal and can land you with a £300 fine and 6 points on your license at the very least, in reality you could face an unlimited fine and potentially disqualified from driving and the vehicle seized.
+Driving without insurance is illegal and can land you with a £300 fine and 6 points on your license at the very least, in reality, you could face an unlimited fine and potentially disqualified from driving and the vehicle seized.